aronlebani/teatree/test/TESTING.md

             * [ ] Should redirect to /admin

 13. Permissions
+    * [ ] Can't view profile that doesn't belong to logged in user
     * [ ] Can't edit profile that doesn't belong to logged in user
+    * [ ] Can't view user that isn't logged in
     * [ ] Can't edit user that isn't logged in
+    * [ ] Can't view link belonging to different profile
     * [ ] Can't edit link belonging to different profile